mobinaamrollahi/mobinaamrollahi.github.io/index.md

 ## Notes
 Over the course of my graduate studies, I found certain topics to be repeating over and over.
 Hence, whenever I took a mathematics or CS course, I would take summary notes.
-I thought it might be good to show them here; mainly to keep motivating myself to update them, and secondly for you to take a look and feel free to use them.
+I thought it might be good to show them here for you to take a look and feel free to use them.
 Let me know if you read any of them and find any mistake!
 {% include_relative _includes/notes.md %}